EQUITIESLAB

 Communicate with your clients

-The ability to do deep analysis gave you the ability to really answer the question, and prevent the client from abandoning semiconductors.
+Your ability to perform deep analysis gave you the ability to answer the question, and prevent the client from abandoning semiconductors.
 It also gave you both the confidence to not abruptly change course.

 A sampling of visuals, and how they communicate